MarvinTeichmann/seminar-pixel-exact-classification/QUESTIONS.md

     * Paper vom KIT, die man hier zitieren kann?
 * What is "single linkage clustering" (A Comparison of Image Segmentation Algorithms)
+* What is KL divergence and how does it relate to segmentation?
+* Should I skip all unsupervised methods (e.g. spectral methods like NCut / random walks) as it is not semantic segmentation?

 ## Details
 * How is clustering exactly related to (semantic) segmentation?